World Market for Eyewear

 Executive summary

-… but the global economy is facing an increasingly uncertain outlook
+…but the global economy continues to face an increasingly uncertain outlook

 Despite shift to e-commerce, optical stores benefit from consumer's trust